 According to Turkey Nutrition and Health Research, obesity and low physical activity in individuals aged 15 and over were found as 31.5 % and 42.4%, respectively (The Ministry of Health, 2017).
 Increasing income level of population, rapid urbanization, changing diet are some of the factors of obesity.
-Percentage of child malnutrition increased to 1,7 % in 2018 from 1,1 % in 2014.
+Percentage of child malnutrition increased to 1.7 % in 2018 from 1,1 % in 2014.

 The prevalence of diabetes is increasing in Turkey.
-According to the International Diabetes Federation, Diabetes Atlas5 diabetes prevalence among the people ages 20 to 79 increased from 8 % in 2010 to % 11.1 in 2019.
+According to the International Diabetes Federation, Diabetes Atlas diabetes prevalence among the people ages 20 to 79 increased from 8 % in 2010 to % 11.1 in 2019.
 Afshin et al. (2019) stated that increased urbanisation and greater female participation in the workforce are two main factors behind the increased consumption of processed or ultra-processed food and higher amounts of sugar, salt and fats.
 Those tend to change their consumption pattern by eating outside the home.
 This poor nutrition could lead to poor health outcomes and contribute to type 2 diabetes.
 For the diabetes patients, patient education, medical nutrition therapy and exercise are recommended by the Ministry of Health (2014).

 The National Household Health Survey conducted by the World Health Organization Country Office in Turkey in 2018 showed that salt consumption per capita in Turkey was found as 9.9 grams, which is higher than the recommended intake (5 grams) (World Health Organization, 2018).
+Turkey Nutrition and Health Research conducted by the Ministry of Health gives a profound information on nutrition and health and it is periodically updated.